revaturelabs/interviewquestions/InterviewSpecificQuestions/Java Automation/testing-automation.md

 ---

-29. Give an example of a feature file using the Cucumber framework.
+29.Give an example of a feature file using the Cucumber framework.

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)